s23577/NAI_ZJAZD1/ZJAZD_3_Movies_recommendation/README.md

 # NAI 3
 Machine learning with K-means algorithm application.

-# Movie Recommendations Engine based on Machine Learning
+# Movie and Series Recommendations Engine based on Machine Learning

 ## Table of Contents